 - detailed title information in hold pickup and the first overdue notice

 - a reminder when their library cards are ready to be renewed.

-Our notices are not always received, so the best way to make sure that you don't have overdue library material is to keep track of your account!
+The best way to make sure that you don't have overdue library material is to keep track of your account!
 You can do this by logging into My Account and taking a look at your "Checkouts" tab to look at the "Status."
 If you do not have access to a computer, you can call (505) 768-5141.